vatsimph/learn/docs/briefings/RPLL/index.md

 The controller may give you a taxi instruction to vacate and some might not.
 If so, keep moving until you are vacated and hold position until GND has given you further instructions to taxi.

+### Runway Occupancy Time-Arrivals (ROTA)
+For arrivals we implement ROTA - Runway Occupancy Time-Arrivals for **A320 and lower**.
+ROTA of 55 seconds will start at the time the aircraft reaches above the threshold marker to the time it vacates.

+*[ROTD]: Runway Occupancy Time-Departure
+*[ROTA]: Runway Occupancy Time-Arrivals
 *[EOBT]: Estimated off block time
 *[TOBT]: Target off block time
 *[TSAT]: Target start approval time